 One Of The World Famous Gibb Brothers

-Gibb played keyboard, guitar, bass and percussion in the Bee Gees, and sang the high notes in their three-part harmony.
+The Bee Gees, made up of brothers Barry, Maurice, and Robin, gained fame in the 1970s.
+Maurice played keyboard, guitar, bass, and percussion in the Bee Gees, and sang the high notes in their three-part harmony.
 The multi-faceted musician also wrote many of the groups hit songs.
-After being the butt of jokes as disco fever died out in the 80s, the Bee Gees are now regarded as musical pioneers, and were inducted into the Rock and Roll Hall of Fame in 1997.
+After being the butt of jokes as disco fever died out in the 1980s, the Bee Gees are now regarded as musical pioneers, and were inducted into the Rock and Roll Hall of Fame in 1997.

 Scar tissue, tumors, hernias, swallowing a foreign object, polyps, inflammatory bowel disease, and twisting of the bowel can cause an intestinal obstruction.
 In most cases, there is no way to prevent the occurrence of a blockage.
 A totally obstructed bowel is a cause for emergency surgery, as the affected sections of the intestine may die and cause a serious infection or other complications.

 Patients who are suspected to have an intestinal obstruction are often hospitalized immediately for treatment.
 The obstruction may be diagnosed through x-rays, a computed tomography scan (CT scan) or an ultrasound.
 A barium enema may help to locate the position of the obstruction within the bowel.

 Once the obstruction is diagnosed and located, a treatment method is determined.
 Treatment could include a barium enema to dissolve the blockage, or the insertion of a rectal tube which will help straighten out any kinks in the bowel.
 In some cases surgery will be necessary to relieve the obstruction.